Weekly meditation classes for everyone

 35 Barnes Rd.
 St. John's

-$15 per class, or $65 for the subsequent 5-class series
+Cost: $15 per class, or $75 for the 6-class series

 Schedule